Crimea Platform experts сall for massive expansion of Russia sanctions: 1,300 military companies still active

 Over 1,300 Russian military companies and 2 million industry workers still operate, many of them without international restrictions, a member of the Sanctions Policy Working Group of the Crimean Platform Expert Network, Bohdan Bernatskyy, told at the Third Parliamentary Summit of the Crimea Platform in Riga.

 During the summit, Bernatskyy thanked participating countries for their persistent efforts in implementing sanctions.
-He emphasised the importance of strengthening sanctions policies at the parliamentary level and urged for enhanced cooperation with countries across other continents to support sanctions against Russia.
+He emphasised the importance of strengthening sanctions policies at the parliamentary level and urged enhanced cooperation with countries across other continents to support sanctions against Russia.

 “We have numerous areas that need to be addressed moving forward.
 A key aspect is engaging at the parliamentary level, where you could reach out to colleagues from third countries, especially during visits, either in their countries or when they come to you.
 This engagement could focus on what can be done internationally – in Central Asia, China, across Asia, Africa, and other regions – to support the development of legislation that prevents the circumvention of European sanctions against Russia.
 You could also guide them on necessary legal steps and advise on incorporating best practices for implementing European Union, United States, and Ukrainian sanctions in response to Russia’s war against Ukraine,” Bernadskyy said.